wendycst/widget-waffle/README.md

    - Maintain consistent padding and margins

 4. **Angular Implementation**

    - Create components as needed
    - Follow Angular best practices
    - Use Angular Material or PrimeNG components where appropriate (buttons, icons, etc.)

+5. **Componentization**
+   - Keep the demo component clean and limited to the main layout code only
+   - Add any dummy content within a separate child component

 ## Deliverables